tosin2013/rh-workshops/CONTRIBUTING.md

 ### 8 Submit a [pull request][pr]

-1. Visit your fork at https://github.com/your-username/redhatgov.github.io.git
+1. Visit your fork at https://github.com/YOUR-USERNAME/rh-workshops.git
-2. Click the `Compare & Pull Request` button next to your `docs` branch.
+2. Click the `Compare & Pull Request` button next to your `main` branch.

 At this point you're waiting on us.
 We may suggest some changes or improvements or alternatives.
 We'll do our best to review and at least comment within 3 business days (often much sooner).

 _If you have upstream write access_, please refrain from using the GitHub UI for creating PRs, because GitHub will create the PR branch inside the main repo rather than inside your fork.

 [git-fork]: https://help.github.com/articles/fork-a-repo/
 [git-clone]: https://git-scm.com/docs/git-clone